 Currencies

 Board

-This view shows the current currency split across the live top fiat rails visible on public networks.
+This view shows the current currency split across tracked fiat stablecoins visible on public networks.

+Currencies